akhoury/nodebb-plugin-ubbmigrator/README.md

 # some huge numbers here
 # after 20000 seconds if at least 9000000 keys changed,
 # I am not a redis expert, so i may be wrong here, but this means my Redis will not write to disk for a long time
-# long enough to run the migration, then you could manually call ```redis-cli bgsave``` to save to disk after the migration is done
+# long enough to run the migration, then you could manually call 'redis-cli bgsave' to save to disk after the migration is done
 save 20000 9000000

 # this one is important too, I hit that error few times during large migrations